mshernandez5/coinaccount/README.md

 # Vertconomy
-A plugin integrating Vertcoin into the Minecraft economy through the Vault API.
+Vertconomy brings Vertcoin into your server's economy with support for in-game deposits, withdrawals, and transfers.\
+Experimental Vault API integration enables limited support with existing economy plugins.\
+Vertconomy is configured to work with Vertcoin by default but should be compatible with most coins supporting standard bitcoind RPC calls.
 ## Why Vertcoin?
 [Vertcoin](https://vertcoin.org/) is committed to maintaining an ASIC-resistant algorithm, hard forking whenever necessary to continue doing so.
 Keeping dedicated mining hardware off the table makes it possible to mine with consumer-grade GPUs in normal gaming computers.
 With the [Vertcoin One Click Miner](https://github.com/vertcoin-project/one-click-miner-vnext/releases), people can easily get involved and start mining cryptocurrency without having to purchase any directly.
 You can even mine Vertcoin while playing Minecraft!
-Though this plugin is not exclusively compatible with Vertcoin, most other coins would require players to purchase coins to participate in the server economy.
+Though this plugin is not exclusively compatible with Vertcoin, choosing most other coins would be asking players to purchase from an exchange to participate in the server economy.

 ## How does it work?
 Vertconomy interfaces with a user-provided wallet via standard [bitcoind RPC methods](https://developer.bitcoin.org/reference/rpc/), allowing a player to deposit and withdraw Vertcoin through the Minecraft plugin.